-Based on the requirements mentioned above, a multi-channel and scalable readout system is currently being developed to test the performance of silicon PIN diodes and pre-design the prototype.
-The system is based on the prior work performed within the CALICE collaboration, using their ASIC and referencing to the readout electronics architecture of the CALICE ECAL physics prototype and technical prototype [5,6] Details of the readout system and preliminary test results are presented below.
+To satisfy the requirements mentioned above, a multi-channel readout system is currently being developed to test the performance of silicon PIN diodes and pre-design the prototype for beam test.
+The system is based on the prior work performed within the CALICE collaboration, using their ASIC and referencing to the readout electronics architecture of the CALICE ECAL physics prototype and technical prototype [8,9].
+But unlike the ILC detector, the CEPC detector will operate in continuous mode, which leads to new requirements for the ASIC.
+One of the two purpose of the system is to verify whether the basic performance of ASIC and silicon PIN cell, such as SNR and range, meets the requirements of the CEPC ECAL.
+The other purpose is to propose an architecture that is easy expend to a beam prototype.
+Details of the readout system and preliminary test results are presented below.

 System implement